leon0410898/XPS13-9300-hackintosh/README.md

 ---
 ## Big Sur
 For the fisrt install.
 Boot with EFI_big_sir_boot first.
 It will take a long time to install Big Sur.
 So, please be patient.
 After boot into the system, then replace EFI_big_sir_boot with EFI.
-Finally, make sure to update [Airportitlwm](https://github.com/OpenIntelWireless/itlwm/releases) version.
+Finally, make sure to change [Airportitlwm](https://github.com/OpenIntelWireless/itlwm/releases) to big sur version.

 ---